Non⁃Destructive Testing |

 The technologies used in NDT are similar to those used in the medical industry, but the inspections involve non-living objects.

-Technically, however, NDE is used to describe measurements that are more quantitative in nature.
-For example, an NDE method not only locates a defect, but is also used to measure something about that defect, such as its size, shape and orientation.
+Technically, however, NDT is used to describe measurements that are more quantitative in nature.
+For example, an NDT method not only locates a defect, but is also used to measure something about that defect, such as its size, shape and orientation.

-Many people are already familiar with some of the technologies used in NDT and NDE from their applications in the medical industry.
+Many people are already familiar with some of the technologies used in NDT from their applications in the medical industry.

 Most people have also had X-rays and and many mothers have had ultrasounds used by doctors to check their baby while it was still in the womb.

 The most basic NDT method is visual examination.
-Visual examiners follow procedures that range from simply looking at a component to see if surface imperfections are visible to using computer-controlled camera systems to automatically identify features of a component.
+Visual inspectors follow procedures that vary from simply examining a part to see if surface imperfections are visible to the use of computer-controlled camera systems to automatically identify characteristics of a part.

 Related Post(s)